-When a person passes the Check, it means that the Department of Justice & Regulation has determined that they do not pose an unjustifiable risk to children.
+When a person passes the Check, it means that the Department of Justice and Regulation has determined that they do not pose an unjustifiable risk to children.
 The organisation engaging the person must then assess whether they are suitable to work with children, and continue to monitor their behaviour.

 Protecting your child